 - According to folklore, the Union Army raided the Confederate Army's food supplies during the Civil War.
 They took everything edible the soldiers had except for the peas and pork, believing they were meant for animals and not for humans.
 The Confederates were "lucky" to have the remaining food to get them through the cold winter.

-- Another legend holds that slaves ate black-eyed peas on January 1, 1863, the day the Emancipation Proclamation went into effect, because they were all they had.
-This, according to the story, is why black-eyed peas have been eaten on every New Year’s Day since.
+- Another legend holds that slaves ate black-eyed peas on January 1, 1863, the day the Emancipation Proclamation went into effect because they were all they had.
+This, according to the story, is why black-eyed peas have been eaten every New Year's Day since.